fenixkz/rl_journey/Lesson-4/theory.md

     Using this batch of advantages and the stored log-probabilities, the agent computes a single, aggregate loss value for the Actor and a single loss value for the Critic.

 3. **Apply Gradients**

     Finally, the agent calls `.backward()` on these losses and takes one single optimization `step()` to update the weights of its Actor and Critic networks.

 Once the update is complete, the new, improved strategy is ready, and the entire process repeats, starting with a new rollout from Phase 1.

-Now because we have just onle policy and all the parallel environments step in the synchronous manner, the data gather is on-policy and we do not need to care about PG theorem not working!
+Now because we have just one policy and all the parallel environments step in the synchronous manner, the data gather is on-policy and we do not need to care about PG theorem not working!
 And more importantly we just made the learning pipeline much simpler to implement.

 ## Policy Update Stability